nriddiford/nriddiford.github.io/index.md

 This is where we can write a description about the project

+# People

+The main people involved in the project

+# Ateliers

+This is where we can talk about out school events

 # Books

 This is where we can showcase our ongoing projects